 Socially Responsible Scientists and Engineers (SRSE) is the new Humanitarian Engineering student club!
 Are you looking for professional and individual development outside of the classroom in understanding what it means to be a socially responsible scientist and/or engineer?
 SRSE is focused on just that.
 With plans to host student and faculty presentations, professional speakers, an annual symposium, and opportunities for networking and attending conferences we can further discuss what social responsibility in engineering is and how we can encourage it in others.
 If you would like the chance to take part in developing this club or just want to learn more, stop by one of our meetings!
-Meetings are on Tuesdays from 5-6 PM virtually or in person – for more information, contact SRSE President Wyatt Ellison at firstname.lastname@example.org.
+For more information, contact SRSE President Nina Guizzetti at email@example.com.

 Mines Without Borders

 Mines Without Borders combines Engineers Without Borders USA and Bridges to Prosperity.
 EWB-USA is committed to bringing sustainable development projects to the developing world.
 Projects include water, waste-water, sanitation, energy, and shelter construction.
 EWB-Mines helps underserved communities abroad that request specific engineering expertise.
 EWB-Mines is currently working in Nicaragua to help villages install suspended cable bridges — giving access to schools, hospitals, and markets during the rainy season.
 B2P builds literal bridges in under-served communities worldwide.
 On the Mines campus, B2P and Engineers Without Borders have now merged and students can build bridges by joining EWB/B2P at Mines.
 For more information contact Madeline Wiley at firstname.lastname@example.org